QnnOkabayashi/PiDiffuserCam/README.md

 > Note: Sometimes this code doesn't do anything for reasons beyond me.
 If it doesn't work at first, wait a few minutes and try again.

 ## Copying captured images to local machine via SSH
-Enter the following command from the terminal of the machine you want to copy images to, substituting your local destination file path
+Enter the following command from the terminal of the machine you want to copy images to, substituting your local destination file path:
 ```
 $ scp -rp pi@raspberrypi.local:/home/pi/PiDiffuserCam/raspberrypi/captures /local/destination/path/
 ```
-Note that this command will fail if no images have been captured
+> Note: this command will fail if no images have been captured